learn-co-curriculum/javascript-intro-to-functions/README.md

 })
 ```

-Here's a simple example of a function that will will greet us good morning:
+Here's a simple example of a function that will greet us good morning:

 ```javascript
 function greet() {